Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 Nope.
 Sengoku 1 is boring as fuck and I cannot imagine myself playing it for more than 20 minutes to debug palette issue and chase rogue pixels.
 Also blood effects are not convincing at all in the first place and the more ghostly mood fits perfectly with random blood colors.

-As for Sengoku 3, it does not exist, it's not a Sengoku game, it's just a random game stamped with the name.
+As for Sengoku 3, it does not exist, it's not a Sengoku game, it's just a random brawler stamped with the name.

 ## Any plan to sell / release a physical version ?

 Selling ?
 Surely not.
-Regardless of the fact that it's a good way to totally screw my online reputation (because yes, it's illegal), the reasonable selling price for a tinkered physical release wouldn't even come close to covering my working hours (I don't work for peanuts).
+Regardless of the fact that it's a good way to totally screw my online reputation (because yes, it's illegal), the reasonable selling price for a tinkered physical release wouldn't even come close to covering my working hours (because yes, I don't work for peanuts).

-But the idea to get a physical release would be to start from a cheap and mass produced bootleg to avoid damaging genuine hardware.
+But the easy way to get a physical release would be to start from a cheap and mass produced bootleg to avoid damaging genuine hardware.
 Looking into [Aliexpress bootlegs](https://github.com/Raphael-Boichot/Teardown-of-Neo-Geo-MVS-repros), it must be possible to tinker a reprogrammed Sengoku 2 MVS by owning the correct flasher / adapter.
-This is not a simple issue to solve in fact, the Chinese bootleggers use very baroque chips in their repros (because huge availability as e-waste I guess) and reprogramming them requires very uncommon flashers / adapters (good luck to find a cheap hobby flasher able to burn a 16-bits only MX26L6420 or an adapter / socket for a M27C322 in SDIP package for example).
+This is not that of a simple issue to solve in fact, the Chinese bootleggers use very baroque chips in their repros (because huge availability as e-waste I guess) and reprogramming them requires very uncommon flashers / adapters (good luck to find a cheap hobby flasher able to burn a 16-bits only MX26L6420 or an adapter / socket for a M27C322 in SDIP package for example).
 So it's easy on paper, but practically, not for hobbyists.

-I would say that your best bet is that Chinese bootleggers find this repository one day because spoiler: they aren't super enthusiastic when you ask them directly how to reverse engineer their cartridges.
-I will maybe try to assess if some MX29L3211 EPROM (the only one I can burn with my GQ 4x4 EPROM programmer) in place of the MX26L6420 can do the job with some trace cutting and some bodge wires, pinout being quite similar.
-I'm still not certain whether it's worth the trouble.
+I would say that your best bet is that Chinese bootleggers find this repository one day and produce the hack themselves because spoiler: they weren't super enthusiastic when I asked them directly how to reverse engineer their cartridges...
 Indeed, the internal structure of bootleg cartridges is not always a simple one ROM file = one EPROM chip.
 There is a certain number of educated guesses to do to correctly merge files and probably some trial and errors with mandatory desoldering / resoldering different types of EPROM.
 Not exactly a pleasure to be honest.

+I will maybe try to assess if some MX29L3211 EPROM (the only one I can burn with my GQ 4x4 EPROM programmer) in place of the MX26L6420 can do the job with some trace cutting and some bodge wires, pinout being quite similar.
+I'm still not certain whether it's worth the trouble.

 ## Final words: make it simple, publish fast, always better than nothing

-I made this mod for my own enjoyment only, I hope you will enjoy that hack as much as I do.
-In its current version, this is precisely what I would have expected from an official red-blood option back in 1994 when I was mastering the AES version, the hack has no other purpose.
+I made this mod for my own enjoyment only.
+So I considered the hack finished when I was pleased enough with the result.
+In its current version, this is precisely what I would have expected from an official red-blood option back in 1994 when I was mastering the AES version.

-I am also publishing these workflows in a state probably far from perfection.
-Indeed, throughout my career and my hobbies, I have seen too many projects (good or not, this is not the point here) disappear simply because they were never shared before their authors vanished from the face of the Earth, whatever the reason.
-Unexpected death, mental illness, boredom, conflict of interests, social media drama, over inflated ego, or just basic inability to finish something, I've seen all of these.
+The workflow published here is probably far from being perfect.
+But I have seen too many projects disappearing because they were never shared before their authors vanished from the face of the Earth, whatever the reason.
 I now operate on the principle that **if this is not public, it just does not exist.**

 **The best way to never release a project**
 ![](/Public_release.jpg)